Ruhrpottpatriot/SemanticVersion/README.md

 ### Wildcards
 This library supports `*` wildcards for *Major*, *Minor*, *Patch* and *Prerelease* components  (*Build* component is ignored by standard).
 When components of different version objects are compared, if one of them is a wildcard, the components are considered equal.

+Version components can not have other values other than wildcards if higher level component is a wildcard (for example: `1.*.1` isn't valid, but `1.*.*` is)\
 *Major*, *Minor* and *Patch* components are of type `int?`, so they treat `null` as a wildcard\
 *Prerelease* component supports `*` only as a whole value, wildcards in dot-separated prerelease identifiers are not supported.
+If specified, it will match any version with prerelease component (versions without aren't matched)

 ### Version Ranges
 As describes above, this implementation supports a set of versions, mainly to describe dependencies against other APIs.
 A goal was to make version ranges as intuitive as possible.
 Thus, many C# logic operators apply to version ranges.
 Currently the supported operators are: